Information Collection and Use

 Basic Account Information

 When you create or reconfigure a WorkJam account, you provide some personal information, such as your name, username, password, and email address.
-Your name and username are listed on our Services, including on your profile section and in search results.
+Your name and username are listed on our Services, including on your profile section.
 In some cases, you may be required to provide information such as your mobile phone number to use WorkJam via SMS or to help us prevent spam, fraud, or abuse.

-Our Services are primarily designed to help you find work, manage your work schedule and communicate with employers and other co-workers.
+Our Services are primarily designed to help you manage your work schedule and communicate with employers and other co-workers.
 Information you share with us is information you are asking us to use to accomplish these and other related tasks.
 This includes your activity on the service including messages you write and many other bits of information that result from your use of the Services.
-We may use this information to customize the content we show you, including ads.
+We may use this information to customize the content we show you.

 You may choose to allow us to use and store information about your location to provide features of our Services, such as work available near you, relevant ads and to improve and customize the Services.